woodser/monero-java/README2.md

 ## Building platform-specific Monero binaries

 In order to fetch and process binary data from the daemon, functionality written in C++ is built as a dynamic library for Java to access using JNI.
-The C++ code being built is in src/main/cpp/submodules.
-A fork of MyMonero is used with added utilities to convert binary data between JSON and Monero's portable storage format.
+The C++ code being built is contained in src/main/cpp/submodules.
+A fork of MyMonero is currently used with added utilities to convert binary data between JSON and Monero's portable storage format.

 The dynamic library is platform-specific so it must be built from source for the specific platform it is running on (e.g. Linux, Mac, Windows, etc).